 Still want to know more?

 If you still have questions, there’s lots you can do.
-Until you transfer, the best thing to do is ask your current employer.
+Until you transfer to us, the best thing to do is ask your current employer.
 They’ll be able to forward your question to us, or answer it directly.
 During the transfer process, we might not be able to answer all of your questions – but rest assured: we’ll tell you everything you need to know, and you’ll usually have an opportunity to ask specific questions about your circumstances during the process.
 Mobilising a new service is all about keeping as much the same as possible, so like we said – our aim is to ensure that you see no difference between the last day with the current provider and the first day with us.

 We’re looking forward to meeting you.